iMark21/MMRealmWrapper/README.md

 # MMRealmWrapper
 An easy way to manage your Realm Database with Swift

-This library uses library from [RealmManager](https://github.com/markcdb/RealmManager) by [markcdb](https://github.com/markcdb) - trying to make it easier to manager your own databases with REALM.
+This library uses library from [RealmManager](https://github.com/markcdb/RealmManager) by [markcdb](https://github.com/markcdb) - trying to make it easier to manage your own databases with REALM.

 ## Requirements